Jesse Lott: Career

-On the role of the artist, Lott states, "Artists are entrusted with a metaphysical vision.
+On the role of the artist, Lott stated, "Artists are entrusted with a metaphysical vision.
 It is said that a picture is worth a thousand words.
 That means that many words have been entrusted to those to whom God has given the ability to create.
 When a pebble hits a pool, it starts a wave that covers the whole pool.
 The pebble is the concept.
 An artist puts out a concept and the concept changes the consciousness of the viewer, leading to a positive change in the pattern of his activity."

-In addition to his visionary artwork, Lott's shaman-like presence in Houston's art community has had widespread impact.
-Many Texas artists including Rick Lowe, James Surls, Bert Long Jr., Robert Pruitt, Angelbert Metoyer and Robert Hodge name Lott as an important influence.
+In addition to his visionary artwork, Lott's shaman-like presence in Houston's art community had widespread impact.
+Many Texas artists including Rick Lowe, James Surls, Bert Long Jr., Robert Pruitt, Angelbert Metoyer, and Robert Hodge name Lott as an important influence.
 In the catalog for Jesse Lott: Urban Frontier Artist (1999), longtime friend and supporter Jim Harithas wrote, "He is respected for the integrity and mojo power of his art and greatly admired for his many private acts of compassion to the homeless, to poverty-stricken seniors, to the young and to artists throughout the community.
-His all-ages workshops that he has held over the years in his studio as a community service have inspired many students who would otherwise have no exposure to art."
-Lott has also been involved in other "significant community activities including Adept, the first museum devoted to African American culture in Houston [now closed], The Midtown Art Center, the Ann Robinson Gallery and the Art Car Museum.
+His all-ages workshops held over the years in his studio as a community service inspired many students who would otherwise have no exposure to art."
+Lott was also involved in other "significant community activities including Adept, the first museum devoted to African American culture in Houston [now closed], The Midtown Art Center, the Ann Robinson Gallery, and the Art Car Museum.
 Lott's community oriented philosophy and his Artists in Action program helped spark the creation of the now famous Project Row Houses."

-Urban Frontier Art
+Urban frontier art

 In the catalog for his first exhibit at Robinson Galleries, Lott outlined the tenets of his art making process, which he referred to at the time as "urban folk art".

 "The concept of urban folk art is based on four universal principles which are to me: